conmurphy/ccp-clientlibrary-go/README.md

 Cluster	|	Nodes	|	Node configuration - See below
 Cluster	|	Deployer	|	Deployer configuration - See below
-Cluster	|	Kubernetes Version	|	Version of Kubeternes to use
+Cluster	|	Kubernetes Version	|	Version of Kubeternes to use Cluster	|	ClusterEnvURL	|
+Cluster	|	ClusterDashboardURL	|	URL for the K8s dashboard of this cluster Cluster	|	NetworkPlugin	|	Network plugin configuration - See below Cluster	|	CCPPrivateSSHKey	|
+Cluster	|	CCPPublicSSHKey	|
+Cluster	|	NTPPools	|	NTP pools configrued for the cluster Cluster	|	NTPServers	|	NTP servers configured within the pools mentioned above Cluster	|	IsControlCluster	|	Whether or not this cluster is the CCP control cluster.
+For tenant <BR> clusters this should be false
+Cluster	|	IsAdopt	|
+Cluster	|	RegistriesSelfSigned	|
+Cluster	|	RegistriesInsecure	|
+Cluster	|	RegistriesRootCA	|
+Cluster	|	IngressVIPPoolID	|	UUID of the Ingress VIP Pool used for the cluster.
+Required if using <BR> Load Balancer IP Cluster	|	IngressVIPAddressID	|	UUID of the Ingress VIP address Cluster	|	IngressVIPs	|	Individual VIP addresses assigned to the cluster Cluster	|	KeepaliveVRID	|
+Cluster	|	HelmCharts	|	List of helm charts - See below Cluster	|	MasterVIPAddressID	|	UUID of the Master VIP address Cluster	|	MasterVIP	|	VIP address assigned to the master tenant cluster node Cluster	|	MasterMACAddresses	|	MAC addresses of the interfaces on the master tenant cluster node Cluster	|	AuthList	|
+Cluster	|	IsHarborEnabled	|	Whether or not Harbor is enabled- True or False Cluster	|	HarborAdminServerPassword	|
+Cluster	|	HarborRegistrySize	|
+Cluster	|	LoadBalancerIPNum	|	Number of IP addresses to use from the VIP pool.
+If Istio is enabled <BR> this should be 3 or greater
+Cluster	|	IsIstioEnabled	|	Whether or not Istio is enabled - True or False Cluster	|	WorkerNodePool	|	Worker Node configuration - See below Cluster	|	MasterNodePool	|	Master Node configuration - See below Infra	|	Datacenter	|	Vsphere datacenter in which the nodes will be deployed Infra	|	Datastore	|	Vsphere cluster on which the nodes will be deployed
+Infra	|	Cluster	|	Vsphere datastore on which the nodes will be deployed
+Infra	|	Networks	|	Networks that the nodes will use, in the case of Vsphere these will be <BR> the names of the port groups that will attach to the K8s nodes.
+If using Hyperflex remember to include the ```k8-priv-iscsivm-network```
+Infra	|	ResourcePool	|	The Vsphere resource pool in which the nodes will be running.
+If no <BR> resources have been created this is typically ```[cluster-name]/Resources```

 #### GetClusters